Constructor

 Since GLib 2.72, all GObjects are guaranteed to be aligned to at least the alignment of the largest basic GLib type (typically this is guint64 or gdouble).
 If you need larger alignment for an element in a GObject, you should allocate it on the heap (aligned), or arrange for your GObject to be appropriately padded.

-This method is not directly available to language bindings.
+This constructor is not directly available to language bindings.

 Parameters